Use of torture since 1948: Palestinian Territories

 The Palestinian Authority has reportedly practiced torture in the Palestinian territories over the years.
 Amnesty International found: "Torture [by the Palestine Authority] of detainees remained widespread.
 Seven detainees died in custody.
 Unlawful killings, including possible extrajudicial executions, continued to be reported."

 In 1995, Azzam Rahim, a naturalized American citizen, was arrested by the Palestinian Authority in the West Bank.
 He was subsequently taken to a prison in Jericho where he was tortured and killed.
-Rahim's family attempted to sue the PA and the Palestinian Liberation Organization, but the Supreme Court ultimately ruled against them.
+Rahim's family attempted to sue the PA and the Palestine Liberation Organization, but the Supreme Court ultimately ruled against them.

 More than 100 cases of torture by Palestinian security services were reported in 2010.
 Joe Stork, deputy Middle East director at Human Rights Watch, said: "The reports of torture by Palestinian security services keep rolling in.
 President Abbas and Prime Minister Fayyad are well aware of the situation.
 They need to reverse this rampant impunity and make sure that those responsible are prosecuted."

 At least six Palestinians died under torture in PA prisons.
 According to a report by the Arab Organization for Human Rights in Britain, the PA has used torture on a systematic basis for years.
 Methods include beatings with cables, pulling out nails, suspension from the ceiling, flogging, kicking, cursing, electric shocks, sexual harassment and the threat of rape.
 The report went on to say "Every one of those detainees has been subject to humiliating and degrading treatment and stayed in cells for more than 10 days.
 The analysis shows that an astonishing 95 percent of the detainees were subjected to severe torture, others feeling the detrimental effects on their health for varying periods."
-The Shabeh, which involves detainees being handcuffed and bound in stress positions for longs stretches of time, is the most widely used form of torture.
+The shabeh, which involves detainees being handcuffed and bound in stress positions for longs stretches of time, is the most widely used form of torture.